 - Support under Part 6 of the Immigration and Asylum Act 1999

-If you think you may be eligible for free school meals, please CLICK HERE to complete our online application form and we can process a check for you.
+If you think you may be eligible for free school meals, please CLICK HERE to complete an application via Cambridgeshire County Council who now manage our Free School Meal provision.

 Government Funded Meals

 If your child is in Reception, Year 1 or Year 2 and has a school meal, you will not be asked for payment as these are now funded by the Government.
 However, if you are in receipt of any of the above benefits please do complete a form at the school office as this enables the school to claim additional funding.